 After your warm-up and before your actual workout, your body should feel a certain way.
 Here are some key signs of a successful warm-up.

 If you are shivering or still haven’t broken a slight sweat from your warm-up, then your body is not ready for exercise.
 It’s called a warm-up for a reason.

 Your muscles and joints should feel flexible.

-You’re not going to be more flexible than you ever have before, but you should feel as if your muscles and joints are able to move through a full range-of-motion with no cracks, pops, sticking points, or feelings of tightness.
+You’re not going to be your most flexible after a warm-up, but you should feel as if your muscles and joints are able to move through a full range-of-motion (like a lunge) with no cracks, pops, sticking points, or feelings of tightness.

 Your mind should feel mentally ready for the workout.